Map of China's Grand Canal

 Decline and modern revival

 Marco Polo, who visited during the Yuan dynasty, was greatly impressed by the transport system of massive barges hauled by teams of horses on the towpath.
 The canal needed regular and expensive maintenance to keep it navigable.
 In the Ming and start of the Qing dynasties the cost was put at 10-20% of total government expenditure.
 During the late Qing the maintenance of the canal was not kept up, in 1824-6 part of the canal silted up and prevented the transport of grain by boat.
-After the Taiping Rebellion (1850-64) the canal fell into decline, when railways began to be built and trade by sea became more economic.
+After the Taiping Rebellion (1850-64) the canal fell into rapid decline, then railways were built and trade in larger boats by sea became more economic.
 By 1900 the northern sections had become silted up by the waters of the Yellow river and the original route of the canal is so faint that the precise route is disputed.
 South of Jinan the canal, like many canal systems in the world is now more of a tourist attraction than a transportation system (particularly from the stretch from Yangzi to Hangzhou).
 However coal is still shipped south from Xuzhou to Shanghai in long trains of up to 30 barges and 305 meters [1,000 feet] the canal is also used to divert water from the Yangzi to arid parts of Shandong.
 The northern section is due to be revitalized not as a transport link but to carry much needed water ➚ from the Yangzi to northern China.